K0MPLEXWorksTogether/ApnaCollegeWebDev/README.md

 - **GitHub**: Basics of Git, basic git commands, using GitHub.
 - **Express**: How Express handles requests, parses them, sends a response, accessing path parameters, query strings.
 - **EJS**: How does server-side rendering work?
 What is a templating engine?
 Basic syntax, accessing variables and collections, serving static files, and using subteplating, or partials.
 - **Misc**: Object-Oriented Programming using prototypes, classes, constructors, inheritance, polymorphism.
 Handling post requests.
 - **REST**: Learning how to create RESTful services for better state management of applications.
+- **SQL-1**: What is a database?
+What is a Table?
+CREATE, INSERT, SELECT, Key Constraints, Column Constraints.